software-architects/time-cockpit-website/content/en/blog/2012/11/02/Sample-Code-for-TypeScript-Article-in-WindowsDeveloper-Magazine.md

     lastName: string;
   }

-  // Note that Person would not need to specify &quot;implements IPerson&quot;
+  // Note that Person would not need to specify "implements IPerson"
   // explicitely.
-Even if the &quot;implements&quot; clause would not be there,
+Even if the "implements" clause would not be there,
   // Person would be compatible with IPerson because of structural subtyping. export class Person implements IPerson {
     private isNew: bool;       // a private member only accessible inside Person public firstName: string;  // a public member accessible from outside

     // Here you see how to define a constructor
-    // Note the keyword &quot;public&quot; used for parameter &quot;lastName&quot;.
+    // Note the keyword "public" used for parameter "lastName".
 It
-    // makes &quot;lastName&quot; a public property. &quot;firstName&quot; is assigned manually. constructor(firstName: string, public lastName: string) {
+    // makes "lastName" a public property. "firstName" is assigned manually. constructor(firstName: string, public lastName: string) {
       this.firstName = firstName;
     }

     // A public method...
     public toString() {
-      return this.lastName + &quot;, &quot; + this.firstName;
+      return this.lastName + ", " + this.firstName;
     }

     // A public get accessor...